jacoblindstrm/jacoblindstrm.github.io/_posts/2020-01-14-workshop-to-introduce-figma.markdown

 ---
 Being a lone designer at the company can be exhausting.
 You’ll need to gather feedback and quickly iterate a few projects simultaneously.
 To offload myself I’m fortunate to work alongside great front end developers who can mock and iterate on ideas and designs.

 In turn, to offload them I provided a (simple) design system containing type, colors and our most common components.
-I did this in Figma, which is my go to tool, as a shared library.
+I did this in (Figma)[https://www.figma.com/], which is my go to tool, as a shared library.

 To improve the collaboration further I wanted the entire development team to be able to use Figma.
 There’s three reasons for this: